dfuse-io/client-js/README.md

 ### Publishing

+First, ensure you have a pristine state of your working directory, and check tests & compilation:

+    rm -rf dist
+    tsc
+    yarn test

 Assuming you have been granted access rights to publish this package, the command to perform is simply:

     yarn publish --access public